AccessMap/accessmap/README.md

 Save these credentials!
 The `write_key` is needed for any project that wants to send analytics to this rakam project.
 If you lose these credentials for any reason, they can be accessed at the database backing `rakam` in the `api_key` table.

+## Logs

+Logging solutions are many, varied, annoying, particularly with docker-based workflows.
+We just deploy on Ubuntu systems and edit /etc/logrotate.d/rsyslog and add the following settings under the `/var/log/syslog` section:

+    rotate 2000
+    daily
+    create
+    missingok
+    notifempty
+    delaycompress
+    compress
+    dateext
+    postrotate
+        invoke-rc.d rsyslog rotate > /dev/null
+    endscript

+Most of these are the default settings as of writing.
+The import parts are:

+1. `rotate 2000` indicates how long to keep logs.
+Because rotations are daily, this is 2000 days.

+2. `daily` indicates a daily log rotation - a new archived log file will be created every day.

+3. `dateext` adds the date to the end of the compressed, archived log.